kef59000/thro-de/bash/Bash Scripting.md

     echo "Hi THRO"

-# Exercise 1: Creating your first Bash script
+# Exercise 1: First Steps
 Create a file named **my_bash.sh** using the nano command (basically, you can use any editor of your choice , e.g., vim).

 ## Step 1: Create your script